2REBCat/StudyMarkdown-syntax/README.md

 I wanted to write my Intro in 2REBCat repo, but I realized that I didn't know about markdown...😢

 (Until now, I don't know how to insert new line.
-So I type two enter for making new line...🤦‍♂️)
+So I typed two enter for making new line...🤦‍♂️)

 Because of that, I start to study markdown syntax!!